 Our wedding.
 We wanted to do everything as local as possible.
 We got married at the White House Lodge in Webster.
 We served local beers and wines and food from Napa Wood Fired Pizzeria.
 Our goal was to make it reflective of where we live; it was super important to us.

 Another great one was the show I did at Flower City Arts Center at the culmination of my time as Artist in Residence from 2014-2015.
 That’s where I developed my Pyrex prints (now available on Etsy).
 I really came into my own as a printer.

 And one last one—I designed the art for Hedonist’s Valentine’s Day chocolate line last year, and people from every aspect of my life came to the opening.
 Stuff like that where I get to be involved as an artist in the community is always a lot of fun.

 What makes Rochester unique?

-If Rochester was a food or season, what would it be?
+If Rochester was a food, what would it be?

 One of my best friends lived in Rochester for a year and a half and then moved to Brooklyn.
 Anytime she’s back in town, there’s only one thing she wants: cauliflower wings from the Owl House.
 Everyone we feed them to is like, “what are these things?!”
 They’re my Rochester food.